 See UHR Procedure: 201.40 Termination of Employment for a link to download the most recent version of the U-M Termination Checklist.
 The checklist includes items about the transfer of shared files and MCommunity groups.
 Michigan Medicine employees should follow Michigan Medicine procedures.

 If you will lose access to U-M computing services, here is information to help you transition files, messages, and other digital data that you want to keep.
 You may want to delete those things you no longer need.

 As long as you have a profile in the MCommunity Directory, your @umich.edu email address will continue to work.
 If you no longer use a U-M email service, you can have your email forwarded to another address(es).

-To learn about forwarding your U-M email to a different address, see Forwarding or Redirecting Your U-M Email Using the MCommunity Directory.
+- To learn about forwarding your U-M email to a different address, see Forwarding Your U-M Email Using the MCommunity Directory.

-Whether or not you have an MCommunity Directory profile depends on your relationship with the university.
-See After You Leave U-M: Your U-M Account and Computing Services for details.
+- Whether or not you have an MCommunity Directory profile depends on your relationship with the university.
+See Leaving U-M for details.

-If you are no longer affiliated with U-M, you will lose access to U-M Google Apps.
-You will receive an email notice 30 days before your access will end.
-Export, save, or forward messages, documents, and other data that you wish to keep from your U-M Google Apps account.
+If you are no longer affiliated with U-M, you will lose access to U-M Google.
+You will receive an email notice 30 days before your access ends.
+Export, save, or forward any messages, documents, and other data that you wish to keep from your U-M Google account.

-If you own Google Docs that are needed for the work of the university, transfer ownership of them, and of any other such information stored in a U-M Google App, to a shared U-M account or a colleague so the information will remain accessible after you leave.
-For instructions, see Shared Accounts in U-M Box and U-M Google.
+If you own Google Drive files that contain university data, transfer ownership of them, and any other information stored in U-M Google, to a U-M Google Shared Account, university colleague, or Google shared drive so the information will remain accessible after you leave.
+For more information, see Shared Accounts in U-M Google and Google Shared Drives (Team Drives) Overview.

-For more information, see Box: Accounts for People Who Leave U-M.
+For more information, see Dropbox: Accounts for People Who Leave U-M.

 If you have files in your AFS space that you want to keep, please download copies to your computer.
 There are several ways to download your files.